davidvontamar/ansi-term/README.md

 **If support for ANSI escape codes is uncertain**, then ANSI console will virtually take **no effect and skip all escape-code-depended formatting**, except for colors which will be handled by .NET's standard `System.Console` class.

 ## Example
-#### Import ANSI console
+#### Import ANSITerm.Console
-ANSI Console's use is fairly similar to .NET's standard console use.
+ANSITerm.Console's use is fairly similar to .NET's standard console use.
 With slightly different names to some properties such as `Console.ForeColor` instead of `Console.ForegroundColor` and the presence of new switchable properties such as `Console.Italic` or `Console.Blink` to indicate specific ANSI formatting styles.

 A `using` alias directive should be declared at each source file that makes use of `ANSITerm.Console` in order to prevent confusion between the standard base class and `ANSITerm`'s class.